alexwine36/Portfolio/apps/portfolio/content/work/abrazo/index.md

 - Created [Tableau Extensions](/projects/tableau-extensions/) to facilitate custom data analysis.

-- Built GraphQL endpoints for combining data sources in web apps, this allowed for type safe API access with more efficient querying.
+- Built GraphQL endpoints for combining data sources in web apps, allowing for type safe API access with more efficient querying.